BasisResearch/chirho/docs/source/index.rst

-.. causal_pyro documentation master file, created by sphinx-quickstart on Mon Sep 26 14:49:58 2022.
+.. chirho documentation master file, created by sphinx-quickstart on Mon Sep 26 14:49:58 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.